-As of this writing, there are 999 of them with more on the way.
+As of this writing, there are over 1,400 Google fonts to choose from and more are on the way.

 I pored over hundreds of combinations to assemble this lineup.
-The result is a collection of options that will look great in a variety of designs.
+The result is a collection of Google font combinations that will look great in a variety of designs.
 You will also find some commentary on each selection and ideas for how to use them.

 The Case for Free Fonts